typedb/typedb-docs/09-schema/03-rules.md

 (father: $f, $y) isa parentship;
 $x != $y;
 ```

+If you find the Graql code above unfamiliar, don't be concerned.
+We soon learn about [using Graql to describe patterns](/docs/query/match-clause).
 Please note the variable inequality requirement.
 Without it, $x and $y can still be mapped to the same concept.
 Those requirements will serve as our `when` part of the rule.
 What remains to be done is to define the conclusion of our requirements - the fact that two people are siblings.
 We do it simply by writing the relevant relation pattern:

 ```
 (sibling: $x, sibling: $y) isa siblings;